Student Affairs Operations

 Patient Hours are Monday-Friday, 8:00 am-5:00 pm.
-Students are strongly encouraged to make appointments; however, available walk-in times are from 3:00 pm - 4:00 pm on Monday, Wednesday, and Friday.
-The Health and Wellness Center staff can be contacted by phone at 479-968-0329, email at email@example.com or online at www.atu.edu/hwc.
+Students are strongly encouraged to make appointments; however, available walk-in times are from 8:20 am to 4:00 pm on Monday - Friday on a first call basis.

 Single students between the ages of 18 and 21, and with fewer than 60 earned credit hours of college work, who are University main campus (Russellville, Arkansas) students are required to live on campus, as space permits, in University owned housing facilities.
-These students are required to purchase a meal plan unless living in the University Commons Apartments or Vista Place.
-Exemptions to the On-Campus Residency Requirement include: students living with immediate family (Mother, Father, Sister, Brother) within 30 miles driving distance of the Russellville, Arkansas campus, married students, or students with dependent children.
-Students under the age of 18 between August 20, 2016 and January 1, 2017 must sign the Arkansas Tech University Waiver and Release of Liability for a Minor Living on Campus prior to being allowed to sign a housing contract and live in On-Campus housing.
-The Arkansas Tech University Waiver and Release of Liability for a Minor Living on Campus is available through the Office of Residence Life at https://www.atu.edu/reslife/.
-Students 17 or under on January 1, 2017 are not permitted to live in University owned housing facilities.
+These students are required to purchase a meal plan unless living in the University Commons Apartments.
+Exemptions to the On-Campus Residency Requirement include: students living in their parent or legal guardian’s permanent home within 30 miles driving distance of the Russellville, Arkansas campus, married students, or students with dependent children.
+Students under the age of 18 between August 17, 2022 and December 31, 2022 must sign the Arkansas Tech University Waiver and Release of Liability for a Minor Living on Campus prior to being allowed to sign a housing contract and live in On-Campus housing.
+The Arkansas Tech University Waiver and Release of Liability for a Minor Living on Campus is available through the Office of Residence Life at www.atu.edu/reslife/.
+Students 17 or under on or after January 1, 2023 are not permitted to live in University owned housing facilities.

-Housing rules and regulations for all students contracted with the Office of Residence Life can be found in the Arkansas Tech University Student Handbook under the section “Guide to Residence Hall Living,” located online at https://issuu.com/arkansastechuniversity/docs/studenthandbook-2016.
-Students residing in any facilities maintained by the Office of Residence Life are responsible for understanding all policies contained in the guide.
-Questions should be directed to Aaron Hogan, Associate Dean for Residence Life, at email@example.com.
+Housing rules and regulations for all students contracted with the Department of Residence Life can be found in the Arkansas Tech University Student Handbook under the section "Rules and Regulations for all Residence Life Facilities," located online at www.atu.edu/studenthandbook.
+Students residing in any facilities maintained by the Department of Residence Life are responsible for understanding all policies contained in the guide.
+Questions should be directed to the Department of Residence Life at 479-968-0376 or email@example.com .

 Residence Life Housing Facilities

-Arkansas Tech University offers seventeen 17 living facilities for our students.
-Residence halls and apartments are air-conditioned and are constructed to accommodate two students per room (M Street, Stadium Suites, Nutt Hall, and Wilson Hall have some designed single rooms available).
+Arkansas Tech University offers twelve living facilities for our students.
+Residence halls and apartments are air-conditioned and are constructed to accommodate two to four students per room (Caraway, Hughes, M Street, Stadium Suites, Jones Hall, Nutt Hall, Tucker, and Wilson Hall have some designed single rooms available).
 All residence halls and apartments are completely furnished.
-Amenities include cable television, internet access, and wireless internet available in each lobby.
+Amenities include cable television, internet access, and wireless internet.
 Laundry facilities are located in all residence halls and apartments.
 Laundry fees are included with student housing fees.
 Arkansas Tech University is a Smoke and Tobacco Free Campus; this includes all residence hall and apartment rooms.

 Veteran's Benefits - Arkansas Tech University is approved by the State Approving Agency (SAA) as a school